256hax/mad-mints/queue/README.md

 # Queue
-Queue system for Mad Mints using Quirrel.
+Queue system for mint NFT using Quirrel.

 ## Queue System
 [Quirrel](https://quirrel.dev/) is Job Queueing for Serverless.